Rimurutempestx/AWS-Lambda-Functions/README.md

 ## S3 (Simple Storage Service)

-- Image resizing - Lambda functions can be used to resize images stored in S3 buckets.
+- Image Resizing - Lambda functions can be used to resize images stored in S3 buckets.
 -